dss-extensions/dss_capi/README.txt

 Changes this version
 ====================

+- Adds functionality for closing all but one or all tabs when using the standalone editor.
+- Adds option EventlogDefault to the global context for setting the default for enabling/disabling the eventlog in control objects.
 - Adds "Element" property to UPFC for triggering the reactive power compensation mode.
 Not needed in the past, but given the new control mode it requires it.
 - Adds DOC_P1Blocking property to relays.
 This enables/disables a positive sequence power blocking element according to IEEE Std C57.12.44-2014.
 - Solved issue introduced with long-line correction changes of rev 3464.
 Single-phase lines without symmetrical component definition were being affected by change.